endlessm/eos-image-builder/README.md

 The check_update stage calls the `check` customization hooks.
 The intention is to determine facts about the current build and compare them to cached facts from the previous build.
-Facts are stored in the build specific check directory, `${EIB_CHECKDIR}`.
+Facts from the previous build are stored in the build specific check directory, `${EIB_CHECKDIR}`.
+Facts from the current build are stored in the build specific directory, `${EIB_CHECKTMPDIR}`.

 The check_update stage determines if an update is needed by seeing if the modification times for any files in the cache directory have been updated.
 Therefore, the hook should only update its check file if there's a difference from the previous build.
+If there's no difference, the hook should copy the timestamps from the previous check file.

 ostree customization
 --------------------